mkochh/OseenRBFFD/README.md

 This project requires the CGAL library ([https://www.cgal.org/](https://www.cgal.org/)).
 The Code should work with CGAL 6.x and 5.x (although tested only on 6.0.1 and 5.5.1), it might also work with older versions, but this was not tested.
+OpenMP can be used for parallelization, but is not required

 To install CGAL and other depencies on Ubuntu:
 ```